dr-jam/ObserverExercise/README.md

 If implemented correctly, the Pikminis should have a controllable delay before their `Color` changes.

 ## Stage 2: PubSub Pattern
-In this stage, This stage will focus on the Publisher/Subscriber variant of the Observer pattern as discussed in lecture.
+In this stage, This stage will focus on the Publisher/Subscriber variant of the Observer pattern.

 ### 2.1: Publish, Subscribe, Notify, Profit